GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_faqs.md

 ## Frequently Asked Questions

-:::{dropdown} I was using Land Cover Version 1 in my workflow.
+:::{dropdown} I was using DEA Land Cover Version 1 in my workflow.
 What are the key differences in Version 2 that I should be aware of?

 While Version 1 (Collection 2) was at 25 m spatial resolution, Version 2 (Collection 3) is at 30 m resolution.